wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.2.3 =

-* New - New Tab - Help/Suppoer with some usefull info.
+* New - New Tab - Help/Support with some useful info.
 * Bug fix - Important performance fix.
 * Bug fix - Log/History Refresh and Clear Buttons.